florebens/florebens/README.md

 </div>

 ### 🌌 The Vision
-Shevirat is the Air Castle, a spiritual operative system that integrates the creative flow of the mystic and the coherent rigor of the scholar. **It is robust, flexible, self-guided, modular, scalable and open source.** There is no dogma, no institution, no external validation, no *crutches*.
+Shevirat is the Air Castle, a Spiritual Operative System that integrates the creative flow of the mystic and the coherent rigor of the scholar. **It is robust, flexible, self-guided, modular, scalable and open source.** There is no dogma, no institution, no external validation, no *crutches*.

 Shevirat is a meeting place in the Cosmic Farlands, accessible to the Sovereign citizens both incarnate and ethereal.